PM Modi greets women on International Women's Day | ExBulletin

 PM Modi greets women on International Women’s Day

-He said it was an honor for his government to work to promote the empowerment of women in the country across a wide range of sectors.
+He added that it was the honor of our government to work to promote the empowerment of women in the country in a wide range of sectors.

-Let’s salute our indomitable #NariShakti on International Women’s Day!
-India is proud of the many achievements of the women of our country.
-It is an honor for our government to have the opportunity to work to promote the empowerment of women in a wide range of sectors, PM Modi tweeted.

 The Prime Minister has often highlighted his government’s plans such as free cooking gas cylinders, opening bank accounts, building toilets, saying that women’s empowerment is a central theme of these programs.